L-Law-Liet/springmid-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

+##Description:

+###An application like a headhunter where companies are looking for employees and job seekers.
+###Applicants can search for vacancies by type, filter them as it is convenient for him, add to favorites those vacancies that are useful to him, they can also subscribe to the field of work, and receive a notification when a new vacancy is added.
+The applicant can also add / edit resumes and delete them if not needed.
+###There is also a response system for both roles, where the applicant and employer can communicate if they suit each other.
+They can apply for a vacancy or resume by clicking on the "Contact" button.
+###Companies also have similar functionality with the applicant, but only from the side of the company.
+The company can add vacancies, view resumes Contact them and correspond.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.